envoy/polarwind/UNRELEASED.md

 - Add a Popover component for general purpose rendering of an element over all the other content.
 Useful for menus.
+- Add a Banner component for displaying persistent information to the user in a prominent way.

 ### Enhancements